safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 Once your Auth Kit instance is created, call `signIn()` to start the authentication process.

-When you sign in with the same social account, the same Ethereum address will be returned.
+When you sign in with the same social account, the same Ethereum address will be returned for the same Client ID.

 Note: When using Web3Auth, if you sign in with email and then "Sign in with Google", a different Ethereum address might be returned, even if you use the same email address for both login providers.